SemShareKV: Efficient KVCache Sharing for Semantically Similar Prompts via Token-Level LSH Matching: Evaluation and Results

 We select a diverse set of datasets covering a broad range of tasks.
 For Q\&A, we use \textbf{WikiHow}~\citep{koupaee2018wikihow} and \textbf{Qasper}~\citep{Dasigi2021ADO}.
 For summarization, we include \textbf{MultiNews}~\citep{bai2023longbench} (multi-document), \textbf{SAMsum}~\citep{gliwa-etal-2019-samsum} (dialogue), and \textbf{BookSum}, \textbf{PubMed}, and \textbf{BigPatent}~\citep{kwan_m4le_2023}, which represent narrative, scientific, and patent documents, respectively; all three are single-document summarization.
 For code completion, we use \textbf{LLC}~\citep{guo2023longcoder}.
 For multiple-choice Q\&A, we evaluate on \textbf{MMLU}~\citep{hendryckstest2021, hendrycks2021ethics}.

-We compared SemShareKV against three baselines: (i) \textbf{Fully Recompute}: standard inference using the unmodified model from the Transformers library, where the entire prompt is input without any KVCache reuse; (ii) \textbf{SnapKV}~\citep{li2024snapkv}: a KVCache management method that accelerates the prefill phase by efficient caching but does not compress the KVCache; (iii) \textbf{H2O}~\citep{zhang2023h2o}: a dynamic KVCache eviction strategy that compresses KV memory by prioritizing important tokens, but does not optimize the prefill phase.
-ChatGPT said: We use a modified H2O compressing 10\% of the cache per layer, with SnapKV and H2O as baselines for prefill optimization and KVCache compression.
-Experiments ran on a single A100 GPU with standard attention.
-Implementation details are in Appendix~\ref{app:implementation}.
+We compared SemShareKV against four baselines: (i) \textbf{Fully Recompute}: standard inference using the unmodified model from the Transformers library, where the entire prompt is input without any KV cache reuse; (ii) \textbf{SnapKV}~\citep{li2024snapkv}: a KV cache management method that accelerates the prefill phase by efficient caching but does not compress the KV cache; (iii) \textbf{PyramidKV}~\citep{cai2024pyramidkv}: PyramidKV leverages the Pyramidal Information Funneling pattern in LLMs by dynamically adjusting KV cache sizes across layers, allocating more in lower layers and less in higher ones; (iv) \textbf{H2O}~\citep{zhang2023h2o}: a dynamic KV cache eviction strategy that compresses KV memory by prioritizing important tokens, but does not optimize the prefill phase.
+We use a modified H2O compressing 10\% of the cache per layer, with SnapKV and H2O as baselines for prefill optimization and KV cache compression.
+Our framework is based on a simple LRU mechanism to manage precomputed caches, and SemShareKV can be easily integrated with other cache management strategies.
+The experiments were run on a single A100 GPU with standard attention.
+The implementation details are in Appendix~\ref{app:implementation}.

-To the best of our knowledge, no existing dataset benchmarks LLMs on KVCache sharing across semantically similar prompts.
+To the best of our knowledge, no existing dataset benchmarks LLMs on KV cache sharing across semantically similar prompts.
 To bridge this gap, we constructed evaluation samples by randomly selecting portions of entries from existing datasets and rewriting them using the Llama3 model.
 Then, these rewritten samples were manually verified to ensure that they remained semantically close to the originals.
 More details in the data preparation are provided in the Appendix~\ref{app:data_prepare}.